auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

   - integrate-analytics
 ---

-# How to track Sign-ups, enrich User Profile and generate new Leads
+# Track Sign-ups, Enrich User Profiles, and Generate New Leads

 Upon a signup of a new user to a website with any social credential, we want to: